bgruening/docker-galaxy-stable/README.md

 The proftpd server is configured to use the main galaxy PostgreSQL user to access the database and select the username and password.
 If you want to run the docker container in production, please do not forget to change the user credentials in `/etc/proftpd/proftpd.conf` too.

-The Galaxy Report Webapp is `htpasswd` protected with username and password st to `admin`.
+The Galaxy Report Webapp is `htpasswd` protected with username and password set to `admin`.

 # Development <a name="Development" /> [[toc]](#toc)